- Find a Trail

-, a scenic 8-mile route across the city.
-From there, you'll head southwest past the Harvest Junction Shopping Center, then through open rural countryside.
+The Left Hand Greenway is a diagonal path along its namesake creek in southern Longmont.
+It begins at a juncture with the St. Vrain Greenway, a scenic 8-mile route across the city.
+From there, you'll head southwest past the Harvest Junction Shopping Center, then through open rural countryside to the Longmont-to-Boulder Regional Trail, which continues to the nearby college town.
 The trail is generally flat with short stretches of moderate grade.

 Short spurs will take you to the Longmont Recreation Center, as well as the Longmont Museum & Cultural Center (both are located on Quail Road).
-After passing Main Street, the views become more residential.
+After crossing Main Street (US 287), the views become more residential.
 You'll pass Kanemoto Park with its pagoda-like Tower of Compassion, where you'll also find play areas, picnic spots and restrooms.
-Further along, Lefthand Creek Park offers basketball and volleyball courts, a playground, picnic shelters and climbable sculptures.
+Farther along, Left Hand Creek Park offers basketball and volleyball courts, a playground, picnic shelters and climbable sculptures.

 Parking is available at several points along the way: